The Increased Demand for Low-Rise Suburban Office Buildings (Orange County)

 Pre-COVID, it wasn’t uncommon for employees to drive over an hour to their workplace, especially in highly trafficked communities such as Orange County.
 The transition to working from home has given these individuals a sense of control.
 They have regained multiple hours in their days.
 Now, instead of dedicating ten plus hours per week to their commute, they can use that time in other ways, improving their overall work-life balance.
 And, employers are respecting this.

-Offices in suburban areas do not only offer benefits to the companies return, but also to their employee satisfaction rate.
+Offices in suburban areas do not only benefit the company’s profits, but also their employee satisfaction rate.
 Individuals who want to continue working from the office (instead of at home) can now work in a neighboring office building rather than commuting to business districts.

 Individuals are Moving to Suburban Areas